JOINT NOTICE OF PRIVACY PRACTICES

 We reserve the right to change this notice.
 We reserve the right to make the revised or changed notice effective for medical information we already have about you as well as any information we receive in the future.
 We will post a copy of the current notice on the SCH website.
 Each time you register at, or are admitted to, SCH for treatment or healthcare services, you may request a copy of the current notice in effect.

 We are required by law to maintain the privacy of your health information, provide you with this notice of our legal duties and privacy practices, and to abide by the terms of this Notice.

 If you are concerned that we have violated your privacy rights or our own policies as summarized in this Notice, or if you disagree with a decision we made about access to your records, you may contact the HIPAA Privacy Officer at (866) 493-4181.
-You may also send a written complaint to the United States Department of Health & Human Services.
+You may also send a written complaint to the United States Department of Health and Human Services.
 You will not suffer any retaliation for filing a complaint.

 We are required by law to protect the privacy of your information and to provide you with this Notice about our information practices.
 We are also required to abide by the terms of this Notice and to notify you if we are unable to agree to a requested restriction you have made relative to the use or disclosure of your information.
 In addition, we are required to accommodate reasonable requests you make regarding the communication of your health information by alternate means or at alternative locations.

 If you have any questions regarding this notice, our use or disclosure of your health information or if you wish to file a complaint regarding our use or disclosure of your health information, please contact:

 Effective Date of this Notice: September 23, 2013